 Let's dig into those specs a bit.
 The Intel Core i3-4340 is a dual-core CPU from 2013, running at 3.6GHz.
 That means Battlegrounds can run on a lower-end CPU without four cores, at least for bare minimum performance.
-But our detailed showed us that PUBG can actually be quite CPU limited, so this really is a minimum requirement.
+But our detailed performance analysis showed us that PUBG can actually be quite CPU limited, so this really is a minimum requirement.

 That graphics requirement is similarly basic: the GTX 660 was released in 2012, and is hardly a powerful graphics card for modern games.
 Even at minimum settings, you may struggle to run Battlegrounds at 30 fps.